PHOTO NOTES / WRITINGS

 My Introduction to Nature via New York City

-Back in 2005 I was dreaming of photo project where the creative process would not only produce interesting photos, but also allow me to escape from the stress of city life.
-This happened at a time when the stress of city life felt like a vise grip on my soul.
+Back in 2005 I was dreaming of photo project where the creative process would not only produce interesting photos, but also allow me to escape the stress of city life.
+All this happened at a time when living in the city was becoming very difficult for me.
+I needed space and a change of environment.
 My first idea was go ahead with any photo project that would take me away from the city.
-However, I realized the problem was I didn’t have enough free time to leave the city as often as I wanted.
+However, the problem was I didn’t have enough free time to leave the city as often as I wanted.
 If I left the city to work on a photo project, it would have to be on weekends and only when time and budget permitted me to do so.
 I quickly realized, leaving the city to work on a photo project was not the answer.
-Yet, I desperately wanted to leave the city.
+Yet, I desperately wanted out of the city.

-I realized I needed a photo project that would to fit into my daily work schedule.
+I soon realized I needed a photo project that would to fit easily into my daily work schedule.
 Setting aside time for my photography has always been a difficult balancing act since I've always worked a day job to support my photographic interests.
-As well as having a strong desire to work on a photo project that would emotionally remove me from city life, I also wanted a theme I could work on over a long period of time, possibly decades.
+As well as wanting a photo project that would serve as an escape from city life, I also wanted a photo project I could work on over a long period of time, possibly decades.

-I'll never forget when I first discovered Inwood Hill Park and how it affected me.
-An early morning walk through the park was like walking through an enchanted, dark forest.
-The canopy of old growth tulip trees blocked out much of the light and the sound of the city faded the further I walked into the forest.
+I'll never forget when I discovered nature within Inwood Hill Park and how it affected me.
+My discovery of nature started with early morning walks through the park that felt like walking through an enchanted, dark forest.
+Canopies of old growth trees blocked out much of the light and the sounds of city life faded the further I walked into the forest.
 The smell was incredible.
 Not the usual smell of the city, but the smell of trees, moist soil and fresh air.
-On occasions, I’d climb a hill near the ancient Indian cave dwellings and find a place to sit that overlooked The Clove.
+On occasions, I’d climb a hill near the ancient Indian cave dwellings and find a place to sit which overlooked The Clove.
 From this viewpoint I'd look out over a patch of forest that seemed lost in time.
 Absolutely no sign of modern day New York City was visible.
 It's quite possible from where I was sitting the view was similar to what the forest looked like back in 1626 when Peter Minuit supposedly "bought" Manhattan from local Native Americans.
 Interestingly, legend has it this transaction took place at the edge of the present day forest.